Sreya0/Automated_Drawing.py/README.md

-# Automated_Drawing.py
+# Spiral_Automated_Drawing.py

-In this Python Automation, I'd want to demonstrate the Draw in Square Loop Application.
+In this Python Automation, I'd want to demonstrate the draw in Square Loop Application.
 Essentially, we'll construct a program that allows you to draw a square spiral.